IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 ### **Risk**

 * We all have different coding styles and levels of coding competence, so pushing effective and efficient code depends on our coding skill.
 To avoid "bad code" being pushed, we plan on designing our features, so that they will rely on dependencies and by keeping a modular design, we are able to develop features in parallel, increasing productivity and speeding up the SDLC for a MVP and/or a finalized product.
-If any bugs or erros occure, we are able to easily locate where the issue is coming from and discuss a fix for it.
+If any bugs or errors occur, we are able to easily locate where the issue is coming from and discuss a fix for it.
 * Underestimating the work required to complete certain tasks could impose deadline risks.
 To avoid this problem, we plan on setting checkpoints for what we expect to have completed each week.
 Additionally, each checkpoint will have small tasks associated with it.
 Each group member will be responsible for completing their small tasks.
 At each stand-up meeting, the status of each small task will be checked in to see if help is needed, changes need to be made, or if our stretch goals can be attempted because we are ahead of schedule.
 * Implementing a user database so that separate users can use the application, along with state being preserved between uses and devices.
-To minimize the risk of difficulty of this task, we will ensure that team members with skills in database managment or have previously taken a database course at OSU will be responsible for leading the database development side of things.
+To minimize the risk of difficulty of this task, we will ensure that team members with skills in database management or have previously taken a database course at OSU will be responsible for leading the database development side of things.
 * Implementing the main features with the WebSpeechAPI and the open source AI model.
 These will impose risks because our program must be able to handle all to-do list functionality through speech, so being able to parse and process voice commands will be a challenge.
 Adding AI features will also include another layer of complexity because our program must be able to handle the AI processing data and producing tangible results that we as developers, must be able to verify with unique test cases.
-Our plan to simplify these last two processes is by utilitizing internet sources, documentation, and implementing these features incrementally, so that we can push a MVP earlier and break down full functionality into smaller, more manageable tasks.
+Our plan to simplify these last two processes is by utilizing internet sources, documentation, and implementing these features incrementally, so that we can push a MVP earlier and break down full functionality into smaller, more manageable tasks.

 ### **Team-Info**

 * Ivan Wong (Fullstack Developer)
   * Responsible for researching frameworks, APIs, configuring Git repo for easier development, and keeping files modular and organized.
-This role is needed because with many APIs frameworks being used, their needs to be a dedicated person to research which tools would help speed up production and keep everything orgranized for scalability and future feature implementations.
-I am best suited for this role because I have experience in configuring build environments for GUI applications and have devloped & deployed my own frontend portfolio website using similar tools.
+This role is needed because with many APIs frameworks being used, their needs to be a dedicated person to research which tools would help speed up production and keep everything organized for scalability and future feature implementations.
+I am best suited for this role because I have experience in configuring build environments for GUI applications and have developed & deployed my own frontend portfolio website using similar tools.
 * Tristan Vosburg (Back-End Developer)
   * TalkTask will need a way to communicate between the front-end and the database.
 Without this, the website wouldn't be able to store information between log-ins.
 Building this bridge will be a large part of what will allow TalkTask to work.
 * Nicholas Woodley (Front-End Developer)